HoffsMH/complete_me/README.md

 #### There is a ratio to keep between expensive and cheap operations, rather than just attempting to do everything in paralell.
 Attempting to make 250k separate tries for each word is something like 250k * the length of the average word in terms of map writes.
 Then when merging them you have to perform basically the exact same set of of 250k words worth of map writes again.
-So even though there is an advantage to doing things this way in that you can do all of these writes in paralell, the total operation still performs much more poorly than just creating a single trie word by word within a single process because you have basically doubled your most expensive operation.
+So even though there is an advantage to doing things this way in that you can do all of these writes in paralell, the total operation still performs much more poorly than just creating a single trie, word by word, within a single process because you have basically doubled your most expensive operation.
 And at the end of the day you don't have 1k cpu cores at your disposal :(

 I guess If I had to abstract this lesson into something more general: sometimes it might be possible to paralellize a task at the cost of adding a more total work, special attention needs to be payed to how much extra work is actually being generated.